 Admitted international graduate students are eligible for graduate teaching, research, or service assistantships.
 International students wishing to be considered for assistantships should submit completed applications to the respective program no later than June 1 for the following fall, spring, and summer semesters.
-Conditionally and provisionally admitted students are ineligible for assistantship and tuition award consideration.
+Conditionally and provisionally admitted students are ineligible for assistantships.